mouldimus/notes/HTML_Concepts.md

 The above code accomplished the following:

 1. Created a button element.
-2. Utilized the ID attribute and assigned the paragraph element the value “Irish”.
+2. Utilized the ID attribute and assigned the paragraph element the value "Irish".
-3. Returned the paragraph element by calling the “Irish” value that we assigned earlier (when writing the ID attribute).
+3. Returned the paragraph element by calling the "Irish" value that we assigned earlier (when writing the ID attribute).

 Everything inside our curly brackets `{ }` is our function.